Accommodating Employees With Allergies and Odor Sensitivities

 - Assists in defending clients in labor and employment-related litigation in a broad array of matters, such as discrimination, harassment, retaliation, breach of contract and wage and hour disputes

-- Chair, employment law practice in Washington, D.C. and co-chair of the ADA and Public Accommodations Group for the national law firm of Epstein Becker & Green, P.C.
+- Chair, employment law practice in Washington, D.C. and director of the Disability Practice Group for the national law firm of Epstein Becker & Green, P.C.

 - Asked to speak on the ADA and employment law to the judicial conferences for the federal trial and appellate judges of Third, Fourth, Fifth, Sixth, Seventh and Eleventh Circuits and chaired Federal Judicial Center/ALI-ABA National ADA Program